Awards

 AIM Award for the best master theses

 The AIM awards every year the best master theses from graduates of the Montefiore Institute.
-A prize of 400€ is awarded per section of the Montefiore Institute, whose curriculum is closely related to the Institute’s: Electrical Engineer, Electromechanical Engineer, Biomedical Engineer, Physics Engineer, Engineer and Master in Computer Science, Engineer and Master in Data Science.
+A prize of 500€ is awarded by section of the Montefiore Institute or section that is closely linked to the Institute: Biomedical Engineering, Electrical Engineering, Energy Engineering, Computer Science Engineering, MSc in Computer Science, Data Science Engineering, MSc in Data Science, and Physics Engineering.

 Prix AIM 2024